ChefData/pinterest-data-pipeline545/README.md

 ## Batch Processing: Databricks

+Databricks provides a unified analytics platform.
+This platform is closely tied to Apache Spark, an open-source, distributed computing system that can process large amounts of data quickly.
+Databricks provides an optimised and managed Spark environment.

-To clean and query the batch data, you will need to read this data from your S3 bucket into Databricks.
+To clean and query the data from the three Kafka topics, the S3 bucket will be mounted to a Databricks account.
+Within Databricks three DataFrames will be created to hold this data:
-To do this, you will need to mount the desired S3 bucket to the Databricks account.
-The file you are looking for is called authentication_credentials.csv.

-When reading in the JSONs from S3, make sure to include the complete path to the JSON objects, as seen in your S3 bucket (e.g topics/<USER_ID>.pin/partition=0/).

-You should create three different DataFrames:

-df_pin for the Pinterest post data df_geo for the geolocation data df_user for the user data.
+- df_pin for the Pinterest post data
+- df_geo for the geolocation data
+- df_user for the user data.

 To read data from an Amazon S3 bucket into Databricks, the following steps need to be taken: